 Our tool helps businesses make their contest, product, or event go viral using powerful psychological triggers — scarcity, curiosity and anticipation of reward.

-Install it on your site, and incentivize your subscribers.
+All you have to do is, Install it on your site, drive traffic and incentivize your subscribers.

 Here’s how it works: